shawnmusgrave/farak-dookhan/_posts/2018-01-21-recently added - milette.md

 date: 2018-01-18T16:44:01-08:00
 ---

 In July 2013, the Mass.
 Supreme Judicial Court [ruled](http://masscases.com/cases/sjc/466/466mass63.html) on three cases — *Comm. v.
 Shubar Williams*; *Comm. v.
 Hector Milette*; and *District Attorney for the Eastern District v.
-Superior Court Department of the Trail Court* — that came out of Essex County.
+Superior Court Department of the Trial Court* — that came out of Essex County.

 The questions reported to the full SJC by Justice Margot Botsford in March 2013 concerned the authorities of the special magistrates appointed to handle the onslaught of appeals filed since Annie Dookhan's arrest.